St. Petersburg metro blast a 'suicide bombing'

-Moscow (CNN)The St. Petersburg metro attack was carried out by a suicide bomber, the Kyrgyz Foreign Minister has said.
+Moscow (CNN)The St. Petersburg metro attack was carried out by a suicide bomber originally from the central Asian Republic of Kyrgyzstan, authorities said.

-Kyrgyz authorities had earlier identified Akbarjon Djalilov, a Russian national born in Kyrgyzstan, as a suspect in the blast that ripped through a train in Russia's second city on Monday afternoon.
+The Russian Investigative Committee said the attack was carried out by Akbarjon Djalilov, 22, identified earlier by Kyrgyz authorities as a Russian national born in Kyrgyzstan.

+Investigators matched Djalilov's DNA to a bomb left at a second metro station that was defused by authorities, the committee said.

-The Russian health ministry raised the number of dead from 11 to 14, although it was unclear whether that included the attacker.
-Four of the dozens of people injured are in critical condition, Health Minister Veronika Skvortsova said, according to TASS.
+The Russian health ministry on Tuesday raised the number of dead from 11 to 14, although it was unclear whether that included the attacker.
+Four of the dozens of people injured are in critical condition, Health Minister Veronika Skvortsova said, according to state-run TASS.

+- President Vladimir Putin was in St. Petersburg earlier on the day of the attack.

-Russians laid flowers and tributes at memorials and a three-day period of mourning has begun.
+- Flowers and tributes laid at memorials as three-day period of mourning began.

 - Some metro stations are reopening after a complete network shutdown.